Sprint-Core/Sprint/doc/README.md

 Sprint Core 1.0.0.1
 =====================

 This is the official reference wallet for Sprint digital currency and comprises the backbone of the Sprint peer-to-peer network.
-You can [download Sprint Core](https://www.sprint.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------